Bhagat007/myFirstAngularUIapp/README.md

     package.json will add this after install
       "jquery": "^3.7.1",

+ To generate new component

+    ng generate component mycomponent/todo

+    *.spec.ts files are for test cases

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.